ekuiter/torte-dashboard/README.md

 ## 1. Usage

+### Writing the Homepage Description

+The home page description can be modified in `src/content/description.md`.

 ### Generate Data

 Open `gen_initJson.ipybn`.
 At the top, you will find a cell labeled `CONFIG VARIABLES`.
 These specify various paths in the program.